HausemasterIssue/inferno/README.md

 Download the code and run these commands in a terminal opened in the directory where you downloaded the code.

-You need a Java JDK to build the client.
+You need Java 8 installed to build the client.
 Version 8u101 is what I use, but you can really use any version of Java 8.

 ```
 ./gradlew setupDecompWorkspace